jcaillon/valet/docs/content/_index.md

 <div class="hx-mb-12">
 {{< hextra/hero-subtitle >}}
-  Valet is a zero dependency framework that helps you build fast, robust, testable and interactive bash scripts.
+  Valet is a zero dependency tool that helps you build fast, robust, testable and interactive CLI applications in bash.
 {{< /hextra/hero-subtitle >}}
 </div>